 Decluttering isn’t something you do once – you can always repeat it in a couple of months.

-In that way, you can see which items are left out, and you always find a reason not to wear.
+That way, you can see which items are left out and always find a reason not to wear them.

 Then, you can get rid of them.

 If you want to be ruthless, declutter your wardrobe again (and soon).